tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/3/LessonPlan.md

 In this activity, instructors will briefly recap the process of training and using a Random Forest trading model, discuss the ways in which the model can potentially be improved, and consider deploying the model through alternative means such as AWS' Sagemaker-a machine learning cloud service that enables users to build, train, and deploy machine learning models quickly and conveniently.

-Open the slideshow, [NAVIGATE TO SECTION X], and quickly recap the following.
+Open the slideshow and quickly recap the following.
 Engage students by having them answer the questions wherever possible:

 * What did we learn today?